kodecocodes/i10t/intermediate-message-apps/intermediate-message-apps.markdown

 Build and run, and tap the new game button, then let your artistic side go wild!

-> **Note:** If you are using the Simulator to run the app and don't have a Force Touch trackpad, _do not_ run it on a 6S or higher, but instead on a 6 or lower.
-If you do run it on a 6S or higher, you won't be able to see what you're drawing. :]

 ![iphone bordered](images/Drawing1.png)

 When you've run out of ink, hit the **Done** button...and nothing happens.
 You need to pack up your image in a message and send it to your friend.
 You'll solve this in the next part.